 Knowledge is Power

 Knowing the banking basics is part of understanding banks and how they work.
-The more you know about your bank and the banking system, the easier it will be to choose financial institutions that fit your needs and give you the best possible deal.
+The more you know about how banking works and the banking system, the easier it will be to choose financial institutions that fit your needs and give you the best possible deal.